argelius/angular2-quiz-sample/README.md

 ### How the installation works

 The installation clones the [Angular 2 quickstart](https://github.com/angular/quickstart) which contains Angular and all of the dependencies to transpile from AtScript/TypeScript.
 The local .git folder for the quickstart is removed automatically.

-### AngularFire?

-The AngularFire included in this project is not a final or working version of AngularFire for Angular 2.

 ### I want more Angular 2 info